-We have granted to the underwriters a 30-day option to purchase on a pro rata basis up to additional common shares from us at the initial public offering price less the underwriting discounts and commissions.
+We have granted to the underwriters a 30-day option to purchase on a pro rata basis up to additional common shares from us at the initial public offering price.
 The option may be exercised only to cover any over-allotments of common shares.